Protect Your Business: Why Your Business Needs General Liability Insurance Coverage

 Every business should get general liability insurance, including home-based businesses, small businesses, sole proprietorships and even independent contractors.

 The insurance protects your business—however big or small—from financial harm if a customer or client sues for something like injuries, property damage, copyright infringement or property damage.
-Liability claims can bankrupt a small business, which is why this coverage is so important.
+Liability claims can bankrupt a small business, which is why general liability coverage is so important.

 You may need additional liability insurance coverage on top of general liability, depending on your business operations.
 For example: